Continuing a Legacy of Green Building Leadership

 Shift mindsets, foster collaboration, cultivate leadership, and drive change in the built environment community.

 Green Building Alliance is catalyzing our region’s next generation of sustainability leaders through an intensive professional development cohort.
 Architects, engineers, contractors, developers, product manufacturers, building owners, and community leaders will learn to advocate for healthy and high performing places, while leveraging their collective skills to solve the region’s most pressing challenges.
-From building performance decision-making analysis to communications training to social equity investigations, participants will learn to translate a passion for sustainability into practice.
+From sustainability decision-making analysis to communications training to social equity investigations, participants will learn to translate a passion for sustainability into practice.
 Through this Lab, our goal is to drive change in the built environment community toward justice, compassion, and environmental well-being.

 The Lab will provide deep, immersive learning by combining lectures, experiences and activities.
-Participants will be exposed to both theory and practice, while gaining access to local projects and people that offer real-life examples of topics covered.
+Participants will be exposed to both theory and practice, while gaining insight into local projects and people that offer real-life examples of topics covered.
 We will launch with a retreat, and then continue with intensive monthly workshops.
 Workshops will include lectures by local experts, building tours (all activities to be done in-person or virtually depending on physical distancing requirements), and solo and group activities.

 WHAT YOU’LL ACCOMPLISH

 - Align Your Goals and Values: Refine your personal and professional goals, clarify your purpose, and align your daily work with your guiding values.

 - Amplify your Voice: Articulate your perspective with confidence and practice challenging the status quo.
 You’ll learn how to engage project and company leadership.